© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Monk's Bridge 320m south east of Farthwaite is a scheduled monument protected by Historic England under reference 1016552.
 View the official record →

-Monk's Bridge is a scheduled ancient monument located approximately 320 metres south-east of Farthwaite in Cumberland, England.
+Monk's Bridge is a scheduled ancient monument located approximately three hundred and twenty metres south east of Farthwaite in Cumberland, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016552.

 Monk's Bridge 320m south east of Farthwaite is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016552.